Monarchism in Iran

 The flag of Iran used before the 1979 Revolution, featuring the Lion and Sun.
-It is widely used nowadays as a symbol of Iranian monarchism.
+It became widely used as a symbol of Iranian monarchism in the 2020s.

-Iranian monarchism (پادشاهیخواهی در ایران) is the advocacy of restoring the monarchy in Iran, which was abolished after the 1979 Revolution.
+Iranian monarchism (پادشاهیخواهی در ایران) is the advocacy of restoring the monarchy in Iran, which was abolished during the 1979 Revolution.
+Iran, in its various known forms, beginning with the Median dynasty, was a monarchy (or composed of multiple smaller monarchies) from the 7th century BCE until 1979.

+In the 2020s, monarchy in Iran was considered as one of the main currents opposing the Islamic Republic of Iran.
+According to surveys conducted by the GAMAAN Institute in 2023, the tendency towards the monarchy and acceptance of Reza Pahlavi among different sections of Iranian society, especially during the Mahsa Amini protests, had grown significantly.

 History

-Iran, in its various known forms, beginning with the Median dynasty, was a monarchy (or composed of multiple smaller monarchies) from the 7th century BCE until 1979.
+Before 1979

 It first became a constitutional monarchy in 1906 under the Qajar dynasty, but underwent a period of autocracy during the years 1925-1941 during the rule of Reza Shah, who, after staging a coup d'état that led to the founding of the Pahlavi dynasty, made himself the absolute ruler.
 Parliament became a rubber stamp, the press was censored and the Communist Party and trade unions banned.
 After Reza Shah's abdication in 1941, the Iranian National Assembly was restored to power.
 During the years 1941 to 1953, Iran remained a constitutional monarchy and active parliamentary democracy with Shah Mohammad Reza Pahlavi retaining extensive legal executive powers.

 On March 15, 1951, the National Assembly, led by Prime Minister Hossein Ala, unanimously voted to nationalize the oil industry, which at the time was dominated by the Anglo-Iranian Oil Company (now BP).
 In 1953, the British MI6 and American CIA orchestrated a coup against Mohammed Mossadegh's government.
 Agents fueled rumors that the republican-minded Mossadegh was planning on abolishing the monarchy and declaring himself president of a new Republic of Iran, leading to a pro-monarchist backlash from the public and leading to a successful result in the coup against the prime minister.